kabeer11000/docs-hosted/law.research.kabeersnetwork.tk/blog/text/clustering/using-ai-to-cluster-news-headlines-in-realtime/markdown.md

 # Using Machine Learning to cluster news headlines
-Kabeer's Network Research Labs - Based on research published by Nova Southeastern University (NSUWorks) converted to text format using an online
+Kabeer's Network Research Labs - Based on research published by Nova Southeastern University (NSUWorks) converted to text format using an online converter

 IMAGES AND ALL OTHER ASSETS ARE UNDER [THIS](https://github.com/kabeer11000/docs-hosted/tree/redirector-content/law.research.kabeersnetwork.tk/blog/text/clustering/using-ai-to-cluster-news-headlines-in-realtime/) REPOSITORY